realthunder/asm3-wiki/Topological-Naming.md

 element has been added to my FreeCAD Link branch.
 Because Assembly3 is the main test environment, the document is put here.

+Update: Version 0.4 now has full support of element mapping in all features from the `Part` workbench.
+In addition, element mapping is fully supported in Python.
+Most python features automatically gain the benefit of element mapping without any code modification.

 # Overview

 Current FreeCAD uses generic `type` + `index` as the topological names of